bradchristie/taminations-flutter/assets/b1/square_thru.md

 The [Ocean Wave Rule](../b2/ocean_wave_rule.md) applies to this call.

-The movement can be continued beyond 4 hands (e.g., Square Thru 5).
+The movement can be continued beyond 4 hands (for example, Square Thru 5).

 There are some alternative ways in which Square Thru can be called: